Skip to content

 3. Click the Deactivate button

-Daytona provides options to delete snapshots.
 Deleted snapshots cannot be recovered.

-1. Navigate to Daytona Snapshots ↗
+1. Go to Daytona Snapshots ↗

 2. Click the three dots at the end of the row for the snapshot you want to delete